In the shadow of Ebola and Covid-19, measles rips through Congo

 The disease, contracted when a carrier coughs or sneezes, carries risks of brain damage, blindness and deafness.

-Dobo’s ward sits among the palm and mango trees of Busu-Mandji, a dilapidated old colonial town deep in the jungle, 1,000 kilometres (621 miles) from Kinshasa.
+Dobo’s ward sits among the palm and mango trees of Busu-Mandji, a dilapidated old colonial town deep in the jungle, 1,000 kilometers (621 miles) from Kinshasa.
 The nearest paved road is 125 km south in the city of Lisala.

 Keeping vaccines refrigerated for the duration of the journey from the capital is vital but tricky.
 On a recent vaccination campaign, medical charity Medecins Sans Frontieres (MSF) flew 2,700 vials to Lisala in large cool boxes fitted with digital thermometers to ensure the temperature remains between 2 and 8 degrees Celsius in the equatorial heat.